-Find Out What Your Doctor Isn’t Telling You About Your Health…
+Find Out What Doctors Don’t Tell You About Your Health…

 Are you forever beating yourself up about how ‘healthy’ or ‘unhealthy’ your lifestyle is?
-Fortunately, as a society we have become increasingly aware of our health and how our lifestyle and lifestyle choices are impacting our overall well-being However, despite our new found awareness of the many dangers lurking in our exercise, food, drinking and smoking choices – there seems to have been no significant improvement in our nation’s general health statistics.
+Fortunately, as a society we have become increasingly aware of our health and how our lifestyle choices are impacting our overall well-being.
+However, despite our new found awareness of the many dangers lurking in our exercise, food, drinking and smoking choices, there seems to have been no significant improvement in our nation’s general health statistics.

 Doctors are right in promoting good health through modern medicine and a healthy lifestyle, which can both be essential to a happy and long-life.
 But is there more to our health than our doctors are telling us?

 Those who have come to understand the power within them and the universal Law Of Attraction are already aware of how our emotional and spiritual wellbeing impacts on our happiness.
 But what many people often forget is how they can also impact on our physical health.

 Many often express their confusion and frustration at the seeming ‘randomness’ of disease and ill health.
 Why is it that some people get ill and others simply don’t?
 Many will argue that it is a result of their lifestyle choices.
 For example, how they eat, drink or whether they smoke.
 This can be responsible for whether a person gets ill or not, but why is it that sometimes even the healthiest of people get ill whilst those with the most shocking of lifestyles live to a ripe old age?
 It doesn’t sound very fair does it?

 Well, the truth of the matter is this: health goes beyond our physical body.
 It is not just about what we put in our bodies or take out of it, it is also about our emotions and how we are feeling spiritually.